tc39/notes/meetings/2021-04/apr-19.md

 MM: It doesn't look specific enough.
 I'm sorry.
 I don't remember but I think if there is a precedent regarding options object specifically that that says more than just use is object assert that it's is object.
 It would be nice to take a look at that because you'd be great to have more regularity understood regularity among options.

 AKI: All right.
 Thank you.
 Mark.
-Next topic is from Gus.
-Just there's also an issue for import argument evaluation order and they say they would PR open for that.
-Next up is bread.
+Next topic is from Gus, just a note that there's also an issue for import argument evaluation order and they say they would PR open for that.
+Next up is BFS.

 BFS: Sure, So this is an aside we can do this later if we pull off the Prototype that Ihave varied opinions on if it should or shouldn't reject depends upon if we pull off the Prototype all … I’ll follow up offline.